 Move wire through ice.
 A grown up might have to help with this one, and you don’t have to use a large a piece as we did.

-Make Frost.
-This one is always a big hit in our house, watch as the frost appears on the side on the can.
+Try making Frost.
+This one is always a very popular in our house, watch as the frost appears on the side on the can.

 Colour mixing with fruity ice.
 This one is good for summer as well, you can make fun slushy drinks and see what colours you end up with.